Summer is in full-swing here, and I love it!

 - Continue stirring in flour 1/2 cup at a time until dough comes together.
 Dough will still be a little sticky.
 If you touch the dough, it should pull with your finger but shouldn't come off on your finger.

-- Cover the dough with plastic wrap, and let it rise for about 10 minutes.
+- Cover the dough with plastic wrap or a clean towel, and let it rise in a warm place for about 10 minutes.

 - While dough is resting, preheat oven to 425 F. Line baking sheets with parchment paper or silicone baking mats.